To request your position announcement be posted on this page, please email the information to adpccjdocs@gmail.com.

 The Association of Doctoral Programs in Criminology and Criminal Justice supports dissertation research and professional development of member institution doctoral students through an open call for funding proposals two times per academic year.

-Funding applications for the Spring 2025 funding cycle are now OPEN.
+Funding applications for the Spring 2025 funding cycle are now CLOSED.
 Please check back for future calls and deadlines.